-CCEH has a dedicated Board of Directors with fifteen members who passionately work with the organization and advocate for the homeless of Connecticut and their service providers.
+CCEH has a dedicated Board of Directors with sixteen members who passionately work with the organization and advocate for the homeless of Connecticut and their service providers.

 Executive Board Members

 Omar Kouatly, President

 Omar Kouatly is Microsoft’s Director of Premier Developer support services for the Northeast district of the USA.
 His responsibilities include new business development, customer satisfaction, hiring and managing a high performance consulting and support team.
 Omar joined Microsoft in 1997 and has held a number of leadership positions within the Microsoft Windows Server and System Center product groups.
 Prior to joining Microsoft, Omar was a founding member of the Price Waterhouse Insurance Software Division.
 Omar is active in the community and serves as the Recorder Officer of the St. Jude Council for the Knights of Columbus in Coventry CT.
 He teaches 2nd grade catechism, is a lector and Eucharistic minister at St. Mary’s church in Coventry.
 He is the Committee Chair and Wolf den leader for the Mansfield Cub Scouts and an assistant baseball coach for Mansfield Little League.

 Belinda Arce-Lopez currently serves as the Program Director of the Center for Human Development’s (CHD) Region 5 area, which operates supportive housing programs, homeless day drop in center, community integration programs as well as intensive residential support programs.
 She has also served as the Co- Chair of Waterbury’s Continuum of Care for the last ten years.
 Before beginning her work at CHD, she was the Director of the Section 8 Department for the Waterbury Housing Authority for seven years.
 She has a five year old son Joshua, she’s approaching her 10 year wedding anniversary, and is a proud resident of Waterbury.

 Peter DeBiasi, Treasurer